Linuxfabrik/lfops/roles/apache_httpd/README.md

 * Type: String.
 * Default: `'h2 http/1.1'`
 * Deviates from the upstream default `http/1.1`: without `h2` in the list, loading the module changes nothing and every connection stays on HTTP/1.1, so this is what turns HTTP/2 on.
+* Keep `http/1.1` in the list if anything on the host serves WebSockets.
+HTTP/2 has no `Upgrade` mechanism, and the role does not set `H2WebSockets`, so the server never offers the RFC 8441 handshake and a browser opens a separate HTTP/1.1 connection for `wss://`.
+A list of just `h2` leaves that connection nothing to negotiate and WebSocket clients fail to connect.

 `apache_httpd__mod_http2_stream_max_mem_size`